Patient Charges and Costs

 3. Use the My UnityPoint cost estimator tool

-Self-service cost estimates for many common non-emergency procedures and services are now available.
+Self-service cost estimates (price estimates) for many common non-emergency procedures and services are now available.
 UnityPoint Health has a new user-friendly tool to help estimate your likely out-of-pocket costs for many common health care procedures (for example, abdominal surgery, joint surgery, obstetric care) and services (such as CT, MRI or ultrasound imaging or laboratory services).
 The tool is available both online and as part of MyUnityPoint, our patient portal.

 Why?
 Having a general idea of your costs for a variety of common types of healthcare procedures and services (such as medical imaging and laboratory costs) through a self-service tool may be useful to you as you plan for upcoming non-emergency care.
-This self-service tool is available to you 24 hours a day, seven days a week.
+This self-service price estimating tool is available to you 24 hours a day, seven days a week.

 4. Request financial assistance